How to Make Vanilla Extract

 The past year I’ve been buying a small amount from almost every order so I can test which beans I like the best.
 My results are not yet conclusive, but here are a few fan favorites:

-• Madagascar Mexican Cure.
+- Madagascar Mexican Cure.
 This bean is called “Mad Mex”.
 The “Mexican” cure is done in the sun so it is a long process.
 I’ve heard these referenced as the “holy grail” of beans.
 They tend to be large and have notes of cream, caramel and even chocolate.
-Madagascar bourbon vanilla beans are popular as well.
+Any Madagascar vanilla beans are a great place to start.

-• Hawaiian.
+- Hawaiian.
 These are pricier so they may not be ones you want to start with.
 They are grown in the USA on Oahu and have notes of honey and chocolate.

-• Mexican.
+- Mexican.
 Mexican vanilla beans are a classic.
 You’ve probably heard about picking up a bottle of Mexican vanilla if visiting there, right?
 It’s because they have notes of caramel and cream and make a great extract.

-• Ugandan.
+- Ugandan.
 Ugandan beans are deep flavored and earthy and can stand up to darker alcohols such as bourbon.
 They have notes of chocolate and smoke.

-• Papua New Guinea.
+- Papua New Guinea.
 These beans have a lighter, fruitier flavor and are great in fruit desserts.
 This was my first extract and I used a cheap vodka.
 It wasn’t my favorite extract, but I’m going to try it again with a better vodka since everyone loves them so much.

 Cures and Grades

-There are different cures of vanilla beans, all resulting in slightly different flavor profiles.
+There are different cures of vanilla beans, all resulting in slightly different complex flavor profiles.
 This could be a whole article in itself and I am not an expert on it, but if you want more info on cures, see this article.

 Beans also come in different Grades, such as Grade A and Grade B. Grade B vanilla beans will be cheaper and are usually smaller or drier beans than Grade A, but are still good for making extract.
 Many actually prefer Grade B for extracting.
 Grade A beans are plump, have a higher moisture content and are considered prime or gourmet beans.